tiagoalmeidadarosa/react-wordle/README.md

 [**Try out the demo!**](https://reactle.vercel.app/)

-Using this funny API to get the word definitions: (https://dictionaryapi.dev/)
+Using this funny API to get the words definitions: [dictionaryapi.dev](https://dictionaryapi.dev/)

 ## Build and run